whatwg/sg/Stages.md

    <td>
     <ul>
      <li>Consensus that the problem is worth solving, and is within the scope of the WHATWG.
-     <li>Commitment from the community to do work on the specification, which includes: review the specification and discussion about API improvements and adjustments.
+     <li>Commitment from the WHATWG to do work on the specification, which includes: review the specification and discussion about API improvements and adjustments.
      <li>The WHATWG identifies a suitable place for the draft, such as a GitHub repository or pull request.
     </ul>
    <td>—